Academic Integrity and Dishonesty

 Plagiarism is defined as the act of using the ideas or work of another person or persons as if they were one's own , without giving credit to the source.

 Some students truly do not understand what plagiarism is, and therefore plagiarize unwittingly or unintentionally.
 But ignorance is not an excuse for unethical academic conduct.
 Accordingly, here are rules to avoid any problems with plagiarism.
 Of course, these rules apply regardless of the citation form or style you may be using.

 To insure compliance with academic integrity policies, written submissions will be submitted to TurnItIn.com.
 Submission of any writing assignment to an instructor teaching a criminal justice course constitutes consent by the student for the instructor to upload the paper to this anti-plagiarism database.

 Academic Integrity Incident Reporting Form

-the Vice President of Student Services.
+the University Vice President of Student Services.

-Departmental Policy for Consistent Enforcement of Academic Dishonesty Violations.
+School Policy for Consistent Enforcement of Academic Dishonesty Violations.